spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 ## Handling a single upload

-You can use `x-medialibrary-attachment` to upload a single file.
+You can use `x-media-library-attachment` to upload a single file.
 Here's an example:

 ```html
 <form method="POST">